kadify/Subreddit-group-topic-modeling/README.md

 ## Models
 Several techniques were utilized to best model underlying topics being discussed in the subreddits.

-#### LDA
-**Conceptualization:** Latent Dirichlet Allocation (LDA) models is a probablistic bag of words model.
-When training an LDA models, words in a corpus are assigned to one of *k* topics, randomly.
-Then, via ***Bayes' Rule***, computes the probabilities of each word being in each topic assuming all of the other words are in the correct topic, then updates the topic that word belongs in.

-**Output:** LDA outputs a probability matrix of words vs topics.
-From this, topic interpretation can be performed by looking at the most probable words for each topic.
-Because the output is a probability matrix, which is a representation of soft clustering, LDA is typically better at topic modeling because it can better represent actual topics in documents as a single document may be about multiple topics.

 #### NMF
 **Conceptualization:** Non-Negative Matrix Factorization (NMF) can be used for dimensionality reduction by approximating the values of a high-dimensional dataset. *Reconstruction error* is computed via the ***Frobenius norm*** and minimized.
 Conceptually the *Frobenius norm* is similar to the *Euclidean Distance*, generalized for matrices rather than vectors.